samlynndavis/Bodiless-JS-Chris/UPGRADE.md

 # Package upgrade guide
-This is a non-exhaustive list of packages that need to be upgraded on Bodiless as soon as possible.
+This is a non-exhaustive list of packages that need to be upgraded on Bodiless.

 ## gatsby
 - Locked at: ~3.13.0